MalasadaTech/ioc-comparer/README.md

 ### Options

 - `--sstring`: Specify a substring to search for in domain names.
-- `--config`: Specify a path to configuration file with API keys (default: config.ini).
+- `--config`: Specify a path to configuration file with API keys (default: .env).

 ### Example